AmiAhm/Room-Reserver-NTNU/readme.md

 | desc       | Description of reservation (Not needed when init)                                         |               | "YOUR DESCRIPTION" |

 ## Other
-This script was written in October 2019 for to work with:  https://tp.uio.no/ntnu/rombestilling/
+This script was written in October 2019 to work with:  https://tp.uio.no/ntnu/rombestilling/